Roxanne Seeman

 Roxanne Joy Seeman is an American songwriter and lyricist.
 She is best known for her songs by Billie Hughes, Philip Bailey, Phil Collins, Earth, Wind & Fire, Barbra Streisand, Bette Midler, The Sisters of Mercy, The Jacksons, Jacky Cheung, and in film and television.
 She has two Emmy nominations.

-Seeman is a writer and producer of the Japan Grand Prix Gold Disk Award for International Single of the Year "Welcome To The Edge" by Billie Hughes.
+Seeman is a writer and producer of the Japan Gold Disk Award International Single of the Year "Welcome To The Edge" by Billie Hughes.

-Seeman has written songs for Chinese artists including Jacky Cheung, Yang Kun, Super Vocal, Rainie Yang and productions by Zhang Yadong and Gao Xiaosong.
+She has written songs for Chinese artists including Jacky Cheung, Yang Kun, Chen Linong, Super Vocal, Rainie Yang and productions by Zhang Yadong and Gao Xiaosong.

 Seeman is a producer of the Broadway shows To Kill a Mockingbird and The Waverly Gallery.

 Early life and education

 Seeman was born in New York to Jewish parents, Murray Seeman, a lawyer and real estate developer, and his wife, Lee (née Sachs).
 Her father was a scholar, World War II veteran, and former mayor of Great Neck Estates, where they lived.
-Of Czechoslavakian descent, thirty-three relatives of the Seeman family were killed in the Holocaust.
+Thirty-three relatives of the Seeman family were killed in the Holocaust.
+Her mother, a former member of the U.S. Commission for the Preservation of America's Heritage Abroad, is of Israeli descent dating back to the 1800s on her paternal side and from the Getz family of jewelers on her maternal side.

 At age 10, Seeman pursued piano lessons.
 She took up violin at the Saddle Rock Elementary School and picked up guitar at 16.

 During Seeman's high school years, she was an avid fine artist.
 Seeman attended Carnegie-Mellon University, Pittsburgh, Pennsylvania with the intention of pursuing a career in art.
 In the practice rooms of Carnegie-Mellon, Seeman found a piano teacher and studied classical piano.

 At Carnegie-Mellon, Seeman was on the School Activities Board, booking bands to perform on campus.
 With a passion for jazz, Seeman attended a jazz theory class taught by Dr. Nathan Davis, Director of Jazz Studies at the University of Pittsburgh where she learned to play "Giant Steps", "Moment's Notice" and "Round Midnight".

 Wishing to learn Chinese calligraphy, Seeman attended a class in Chinese language where she learned to write Chinese characters.
 This motivated Seeman to apply as a transfer student to Columbia University in New York, where she would pursue Asian Studies and be in the music world in New York City.

 While on Long Island, Seeman studied piano with Tony Aless, jazz pianist who played with Woody Herman, Charlie Parker, among others.
 Seeman also took several lessons from Sir Roland Hanna.

 Seeman is a graduate of Columbia University and Barnard College, with a B.A. in Oriental Studies, Chinese Arts and Language.
 She studied Chinese, Japanese and Indian literature, art, and took a class on Chinese music from Professor Chou Wen-Chung.